The Ultimate Guide to Long-Term Care (LTC) Nursing

 Nurses are and will continue to be in demand in the United States for the foreseeable future due to an ongoing nursing shortage.
 This shortage will only become accentuated as the US population ages since an older population will require more healthcare services.
 Therefore, the demand for long-term care nursing is expected to grow even more over the next decade.

 The US population aged sixty-five or older grew from 12.98% in 2010 to 16.63% in 2020.
 Furthermore, the U.S. Census Bureau estimates that in 2030 people over sixty-five will outnumber children for the first time in US history to the point that one in five Americans will be of retirement age.
-This demographic shift will result in an exponential increase in the need for LTC nurses.
+This demographic shift will result in an exponential increase in the need for long-term care nurses.

 Is Long-Term Care Nursing Hard?

-One of the main challenges of LTC nursing is managing the stress caused by understaffing, and this situation has only been accentuated by the COVID-19 pandemic.
+One of the main challenges of long-term care nursing is managing the stress caused by understaffing, and this situation has only been accentuated by the COVID-19 pandemic.
 Research has shown that sufficient staffing is one of the most significant factors affecting nursing home quality.
 Specifically, there is a direct relationship between higher staffing ratios and better outcomes, such as lower mortality rates, fewer infections, fewer pressure ulcers, and less weight loss.
 Furthermore, since the beginning of the COVID-19 pandemic, more than 380,000 nursing home employees have quit their jobs, which has only worsened the understaffing situation for the remaining employees.

 Of course, it is stressful for nurses to know they could avoid patients’ ulcers, infections, and even deaths if only they weren’t stretched so thin, but patient outcomes are not the only source of stress.
-During the first year of the pandemic, LTC facility employees were disproportionately exposed to the virus, with 40% of all COVID-19-related-deaths nationwide occurring in these facilities—70% of deaths in some states.
+During the first year of the pandemic, long-term care facility employees were disproportionately exposed to the virus, with 40% of all COVID-19-related-deaths nationwide occurring in these facilities—70% of deaths in some states.
 Of course, advanced age and chronic health conditions increased the residents’ risk of death.
 Still, LTC nurses and their families were also exposed.

 What Is Long-Term Care Nursing Like, and What Makes a Good LTC Nurse?